Tylenol and pregnancy: real-world safety, dosage, risks, and scientifically proven alternatives

 What should you ask yourself?

-When you feel pain, the first thing you can try are home remedies to try at home, such as lifting your feet, resting or enjoying a good massage.
-But if you are in too much pain and you really want to take a medicine, you will have to make an appointment with your doctor and let him or her prescribe what you should take and that in addition, they control it and do a good follow-up to know that everything is going correctly.
+When you feel pain the first thing you can try is Home Remedies to try at home, such as putting your feet up, resting, or enjoying a good massage.
+But if you're in too much pain and really want to take medication, you will have to make an appointment with your doctor and let him or her prescribe what you should take and that in addition, they control it and do a good follow-up to know that everything is going correctly.
 This will reduce the risks to a minimum.

 What can you take for the pain?

-After everything mentioned in this article, it seems somewhat unfair to say that Tylenol is almost diabolical to take it, since there are many drugs that are not without dangers and that surely we have all taken even once in pregnancy to alleviate the discomfort.
+After everything mentioned in this article, it seems like something unfair To say that Tylenol is almost diabolical to take, since there are many medications that are not without danger and that we have surely all taken at least once during pregnancy to relieve the discomfort.

-Maybe the best is go a little longer without taking medicine, But of course, this will be viable only for some women because everything will depend on the pain threshold that each pregnant woman has.
+Maybe the best is hold out a little longer without taking medication, but of course, this will only be viable for some women because everything will depend on the pain threshold that every pregnant woman has.

-Although I will not tire of repeating to you that if you want to take a medicine or make sure if Tylenol or another of similar characteristics is safe for you or your baby (or at least know the doses that you could not exceed) you will always have to go to your doctor so that he can prescribe it and guide you.
+Although I will not tire of repeating that if you want to take a medication or make sure that Tylenol or another similar medication is safe for you or your baby (or at least know the doses that you cannot exceed), you will always have to go to your doctor for a prescription and guidance.
+Also, remember these responsible use guidelines: